Fatboychummy-CC/Tamperer/README.md

 # Tamperer
 Tamperer allows you to make quick settings menus with support for strings, numbers, booleans, and colors.
 Supports subpages as well.

-Download `display.lua` then hop over to the [wiki](https://github.com/fatboychummy/Tamperer/wiki) to get started!
+Hop over to the [wiki](https://github.com/fatboychummy/Tamperer/wiki) to get started!

 # Credits:
 * Anavrins